-1935 President Franklin D. Roosevelt signs the American National Theatre and Academy bill today, calling for a self-supporting national theatre.
-ANTA will get off to a slow start but will eventually be responsible for raising money for both the American Repertory Theatre and the Experimental Theatre.
-It will also host an annual "ANTA Album" review, highlighting the best of Broadway theatre and beyond.
-In August 1981 the theatre, located on Broadway, will be renamed the Virginia Theatre after the daughter of Jujamcyn founder William McKnight.
+1935 President Franklin D. Roosevelt signs the American National Theatre and Academy bill, calling for a self-supporting national theatre.
+ANTA gets off to a slow start but eventually is responsible for raising money for both the American Repertory Theatre and the Experimental Theatre.
+It also hosts an annual "ANTA Album" revue, highlighting the best of Broadway theatre and beyond.

-1962 Aspiring playwright Lanford Wilson arrives in New York today, determined to start a career.
-Wilson has nowhere to stay tonight and finds himself sleeping in Central Park.
-Fortunately, he will not remain homeless forever, as Wilson will soon become a highly successful, Pulitzer-winning playwright.
-He will immortalize the date of his New York arrival as the title of his well-known 1978 play, Fifth of July.
+1962 Aspiring playwright Lanford Wilson arrives in New York, determined to start a career.
+Wilson has nowhere to stay and finds himself sleeping in Central Park.
+Fortunately, he does not remain homeless forever, as Wilson soon becomes a highly successful, Pulitzer-winning playwright.
+He immortalizes the date of his New York arrival as the title of his 1978 play, Fifth of July.

-1976 It's no Mousetrap, but Agatha Christie's new mystery thriller, Murder in the Vicarage, will run an impressive 1,776 performances.
-Having already premiered at the West End's Savoy Theatre, the production opens today at the Fortune Theatre.
+1976 It's no Mousetrap, but Agatha Christie's new mystery thriller, Murder in the Vicarage, runs an impressive 1,776 performances.
+Having premiered at the West End's Savoy Theatre, the production transfers today to the Fortune Theatre.

 1998 Eli Wallach, who originated the title role in Visiting Mr. Green, steps out of the play running Off-Broadway at the Union Square Theatre.
-The story about an unlikely friendship that develops when a young executive nearly runs over a Jewish octogenarian.
-Replacing the Drama Desk-nominated Wallach two days later will be Hal Linden.
+The play is about an unlikely friendship that develops when a young executive nearly runs over a Jewish octogenarian.
+Replacing the Drama Desk-nominated Wallach two days later is Hal Linden.

-2012 Alan Cumming is a psychiatric patient reliving the story of Macbeth in a one-man adaptation of the William Shakespeare tragedy, presented at the Rose Theater as part of the 2012 Lincoln Center Festival.
-John Tiffany and Andrew Goldberg direct the National Theatre of Scotland production, which will return to New York the following year for a limited Broadway run.
+2012 Alan Cumming is a psychiatric patient reliving the story of Macbeth in a one-man adaptation of the Shakespeare tragedy, presented at the Rose Theater as part of the 2012 Lincoln Center Festival.
+John Tiffany and Andrew Goldberg direct the National Theatre of Scotland production, which returns to New York the following year for a limited Broadway run.